For Families

 Nonviolent Resistance (NVR) is a powerful (yet gentle), ethically-sound philosophy and skills-set that can help anyone living with and/ or supporting children and young people who might present in violent, aggressive, controlling, destructive and/or self-destructive ways.

-During the first lockdown in 2020, we developed our NVR - ‘Beginner’s Mind’ online group sessions and they have proved incredibly popular, attracting attendees from all over the UK, the UAE and the USA.
+During the first lockdown in 2020, we developed our comprehensive NVR - ‘Beginner’s Mind’ programme sessions which have proved incredibly popular, attracting attendees from all over the UK, the UAE and the USA.

 NVR is a systemic, parent-centred, child-focussed approach which concerns itself with the raising of parental presence in the household and in the broader family and social systems.

-Our NVR - 'Beginner's Mind' Group consists of 8 fortnightly, two hour online meetings for collaborative information-sharing and discussion about the fundamentals of NVR.
+Our NVR - 'Beginner's Mind' Group consists of regular online meetings for collaborative information-sharing and discussion about the fundamentals of NVR.
 No prior knowledge of NVR is necessary, just curiosity and a willingness to explore a new way of approaching troubling behaviours.